Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: Preliminaries

 Nishimoto and Tabei's \textit{move structure}~\cite{nishimoto2021optimal} is an alternative formulation in $O(r)$-space avoiding predecessor queries which, assuming we are given the rank of the predecessor for position $i$ in $S$, achieves constant time per step when computing consecutive permutations $\pi^k(i)$ for $k\geq1$ .
 Assume, for some $i$, that we know the rank $j'$ of its predecessor $i'=S.pred(i)$ in $S$.
 Then we compute $\pi(i)$ as in (\ref{eq:pred_map}) by accessing $i'=S[j']$ and $\pi(i')=S_\pi[j']$.
 However, to compute $\pi^2(i)=\pi\left(\pi(i)\right)$ we would need a new predecessor query to find the rank $j''$ of its predecessor $i''=S.pred(\pi(i))$ in $S$.
 If we also store the position of predecessors of $S_\pi$ in $S$, $\SPRED = \{S.rank(\pi(i)) \mid \forall i \in S\}$, then we could scan down starting from $\SPRED[j']$ in $S$ until we find the largest rank $j''$ such that $S[j''] \leq \pi(i)$.
 Then, we compute $\pi^2(i)$ as we did before using accesses with $j''$, and continue similarly for any $\pi^k(i)$ with $k > 1$.
 A single iteration of this procedure is called a \textit{move query}.
 Figure~\ref{fig:example} shows the relationship between a permutation and its move structure.

 The move query time is proportional to what Zakeri et al.~\cite{zakeri2024movi} call \textit{fast forwards}, the distance from $\SPRED[j']$ to $j''$.
 As described, there could be $O(r)$ fast forwards in the worst case.
 Brown, Gagie, and Rossi~\cite{brown2022rlbwt} showed that even over all distinct move queries, $\pi^n(i)$ for any $i$ when formed from a single cycle, the worst case total number of fast forwards is $\Theta(n\cdot r)$ and hence average $\Theta(r)$-time per distinct query.
 However, Nishimoto and Tabei~\cite{nishimoto2021optimal} proved in their original result that we can \textit{balance} the intervals by arbitrarily splitting some of them.
 Let $S'\supseteq S$ also contain the positions of the new intervals introduced by their balancing, with $|S'| = r'$.
 Then the number of fast forwards for any move query is $O(1)$, and $r' \in O(r)$.
-Brown, Gagie, and Rossi~\cite{brown2022rlbwt} (and later, also Nishimoto, Kanda, and Tabei~\cite{nishimoto2022optimal}) showed how to parameterize balancing for a fixed parameter $\alpha$ into at most $r'=r+\frac{r}{\alpha-1}$ intervals and less than $2\alpha$ fast forwards for any step.
+Brown, Gagie, and Rossi~\cite{brown2022rlbwt} showed how to parameterize balancing for a fixed parameter $\alpha$ into at most $r'=r+\frac{r}{\alpha-1}$ intervals and less than $2\alpha$ fast forwards for any step.
 Bertram, Fischer, and Nalbach~\cite{bertram2024move} gave a practical $O(r \log r)$-time and $O(r)$-space balancing algorithm for parameter $\alpha$.
 We call this version with theoretical guarantees a \textit{balanced move structure}, in contrast to the original \textit{unbalanced move structure}.

 \begin{theorem}[Nishimoto and Tabei~\cite{nishimoto2021optimal}] Given a permutation $\pi$ over $[0,n-1]$, let $S$ be the set of $r$ positions such that either $i=0$ or $\pi(i-1) \neq \pi(i)-1$.
-We can construct in $O(r \log r)$-time and $O(r)$-space~\cite{bertram2024move} a balanced move structure, which, given position $i$ and the rank of its predecessor in $S$, computes a move query returning $\pi(i)$ and the rank of $\pi(i)$'s predecessor in $S$ in $O(1)$-time and $O(r)$-space. \end{theorem}
+We can construct in $O(r \log r)$-time and $O(r)$-space~\cite{bertram2024move} a balanced move structure of size $O(r)$ words, which, given position $i$ and the rank of its predecessor in $S$, computes a move query returning $\pi(i)$ and the rank of $\pi(i)$'s predecessor in $S$ in $O(1)$-time. \end{theorem}